Jcoopt/CCA/4_Lives/4_Lives.md

     }
 ```
 The entire contents of this function is placed in an if statement that checks the deathDelay variable, so that a life is only lost if the player isn't invincible, and then removes a life.
 The last line is similar to something you met when creating the pipes, a timed event.
 That event was looped, and so began `game.time.events.loop`. we only want the delay to happen once after each death, so  `game.time.events.add();`
 is used instead.
-To complete this, in `function overlap` change where we call gameOver() to loselife(), so the function is:
+To complete this, in `function overlap()` change where we call gameOver to loselife, so the function is:
 ```
 function overlap(){
     game.physics.arcade